aksh3004/todo-app/README.md

 2. **Add a Todo** - Fill in the todo form with title, description (optional), category, and due date.
 3. **Manage Todos** - Check off a todo item to mark it complete.
 You could update/ delete it as needed.
 4. **Filter & Sort** - Use the filter dropdown to view completed/ pending todos, or sort by date.
-5. **Select Categories** - Click on a category in the sidebar to view todos in that category only
+5. **Select Categories** - Click on a category in the sidebar to view todos in that category only.
+6. **Search Term** - Enter keywords in the search box to show any todos that have those keywords in their titles or descriptions.

 ## Design Decisions